 What do I need to bring to the workshop?

 You are encouraged to come with a short film idea, and any team members you might wish to work with.
 It is not compulsory to have a short film idea ready, but will mean that you get the most out of the workshop.

 You could write a synopsis which should be half a page, describing what your film is about, what happens in the film, and what you want people to feel when they are watching it.
 You could also include why this story is important to you or why this story needs to be told.
-Remember to include details like, how long you expect the film to be (usually 5 – 15 mins long), the genre of your film (comedy or drama etc), and the characters’ names.

-This workshop was made possible with the support of the Auckland Creative Communities Scheme.
+This workshop was made possible with the support of the Creative Communities Auckland Scheme.